HOPE Lab

 I named my research laboratory The HOPE Lab to highlight that our work is not unilaterally depressing, but instead provides a needed mirror of pain, strength, and healing to some of our country’s most silenced.

-As the creator of Cultural Betrayal Trauma Theory (CBTT), we use this framework for researching the impact of violence in the context of inequality primarily in youth, young adults, and elders in order to identify avenues of hope & healing for individuals, families, communities, and society.
+As the creator of Cultural Betrayal Trauma Theory (CBTT), we use this framework for researching the impact of violence in the context of inequality primarily in youth, young adults, middle aged adults, and elders in order to identify avenues of hope & healing for individuals, families, communities, and society.
 See CV for more information about CBTT and other research.

 See my Current Students and About sections for more information.
 Additional resources include the Gómez HOPE Lab Professional Development Series and the Gómez Social Justice & Institutional Change Collection.